 The Musée Nissim de Camondo has remained unchanged since 1936.
 De Waal explores the lavish rooms and archives, uncovering new layers to the family story through a haunting series of imagined letters addressed to the Count.

-This autumn, the museum plans to open an exhibition of new works by Edmund de Waal made in response to the palace and the Camondo's story.
-It will be the first collaboration with a living artist in its history.
+This autumn, the museum hosts an exhibition of new works by Edmund de Waal made in response to the palace and the Camondo's story.
+It is the first collaboration with a living artist in its history.